Importance of Preventing Condensation in Shipping Container Home

 a.
 Corrosion protection

-Shipping containers are built from the special corrosion resistant Corten steel.
-In practice however, it does not mean that they are corrosion free, but rather that the corrosion process is much slower thanks to the “self-healing” ability of Corten steel (which BTW does not work well in a salty atmosphere at shore locations).
-That’s why, in order to minimize the impact of condensation on the metal structures, it is strongly suggested to cover metal with a thin layer of an impermeable coating.
+Shipping containers are built from special corrosion-resistant Corten steel.
+In practice, however, it does not mean that they are corrosion free, but rather that the corrosion process is much slower thanks to the “self-healing” ability of Corten steel (which BTW does not work well in a salty atmosphere at shore locations).
+That’s why, in order to minimize the impact of condensation on the metal structures, it is strongly suggested to cover the metal with a thin layer of an impermeable coating.

-There is a large choice of impermeable coatings starting from marine-grade paints (low cost DIY solution), ceramic coating (lasting almost forever but requiring professional help) and so on… One of the recently introduced materials of interest seems to be a GrafoTherm.
-Being still largely unknown, it deserves more detailed description (see below)
+There is a large choice of impermeable coatings starting from marine-grade paints (low-cost DIY solution), ceramic coating (lasting almost forever but requiring professional help), and so on… One of the recently introduced materials of interest seems to be a GrafoTherm.
+Being still largely unknown, it deserves a more detailed description (see below)

 b.
 Low-permeability insulation

-It is crucial to choose low permeability insulation (in other words not only slowing down migration of vapor, but also characterized by low absorption of water).
+It is crucial to choose low permeability insulation (in other words not only slowing down migration of vapor but also characterized by low absorption of water).
 What we want in this case is to quickly evacuate the moisture outdoors.
-Note that any water-absorbing insulation material will slow the process of releasing it to the airgap and so the evacuation to outdoors.
-To keep it short, block-foam insulations like Phenolic Foam, Polyurethane Foam (PU), Expanded (EPS) and Extruded (XPS) Polystyrene are good candidates, while wood-fiber boards, and popular blankets of mineral glass and rock wools are bad ones.
+Note that any water-absorbing insulation material will slow the process of releasing it into the airgap and so the evacuation to outdoors.
+To keep it short, block-foam insulations like Phenolic Foam, Polyurethane Foam (PU), Expanded (EPS), and Extruded (XPS) Polystyrene are good candidates, while wood-fiber boards and popular blankets of mineral glass and rock wools are bad ones.

 c.
 Insulation thickness

-As mentioned above, popular insulation materials known like glass or rock wools (known for being harmless for health) do not meet permeability requirements for this application.
-On the opposite side, all synthetic materials like polyurethane, polyester and to lesser extent phenolic blocks are not neutral (if not known for potentially creating health-hazards by themselves, then for sure by mandatory fire-retardants).
+As mentioned above, popular insulation materials known as glass or rock wools (known for being harmless for health) do not meet permeability requirements for this application.
+On the opposite side, all synthetic materials like polyurethane, polyester and to a lesser extent phenolic blocks are not neutral (if not known for potentially creating health hazards by themselves, then for sure by mandatory fire-retardants).

 The forced-ventilation airgap significantly limits the impact of interior off-gassing, as most of it will be automatically evacuated to outdoors.

-Off-gassing is never so visible as on this picture, but unfortunately, it is there 24/7.
+Off-gassing is never so visible as in this picture, but unfortunately, it is there 24/7.
 Source: ArchitecturalDigest

-Important: Note that in climate zones with significantly varying amplitudes of daily temperatures (hot during a day due to the exposure to the sun and cold nights), wetting (condensation) and drying (evaporation) cycles will be occurring on a 24/7 basis.
-We may be unaware of this danger, because most of us are assuming that for condensation to happen, we need freezing temperatures.
+Important: Note that in climate zones with significantly varying amplitudes of daily temperatures (hot during the day due to the exposure to the sun and cold nights), wetting (condensation) and drying (evaporation) cycles will be occurring on a 24/7 basis.
+We may be unaware of this danger because most of us are assuming that for condensation to happen, we need freezing temperatures.